 ❓FAQs

-Yes but please don't.
-It is easy use, but gravy made with cornstarch can turn jello-like when refrigerated.
+Yes, but please don't.
+It is easy touse, but gravy made with cornstarch can turn jello-like when refrigerated.

-The recipe uses a slurry method which is an easy way to make gravy at home.
-Flour is whisked into a liquid and dissolved completely, which is then slowly added to a boiling fluid, usually a broth with meat drippings, while mixing continuously.
+The recipe uses a very easy slurry method to make gravy at home.
+Flour is whisked into a liquid and dissolved completely, which is then slowly added to a boiling fluid, usually a broth with meat drippings while mixing continuously.
 After a few minutes, it will thicken into gravy.

 Please see How to Easily Make Gravy from Scratch for more details on doing the gravy with the slurry method.

-Salisbury steak is made with ground meat and is similar to meatloaf but is fried and is served with gravy.
-Some Salisbury steak contains egg but not all.
+Salisbury steak is made with ground meat and is similar to meatloaf but is fried and served with gravy.
+Some Salisbury steak contains eggs but not all.

 The term hamburger steak is sometimes used for Salisbury steak but incorrectly.
 It will not have starch as bread crumbs added.
-Hamburger steak is usually just a big hamburger with basic seasoning with salt and pepper.
+Hamburger steak is usually just a big hamburger with a basic seasoning of salt and pepper.

 Salisbury steak with gravy is best stored in the refrigerator sealed in an airtight container for 3-4 days.